wdi-sg/gitbook-2018/02-js/js-dom-manipulation/README.md

 ```
 window.onload = function(){
-  // all yur code goes here
+  // all your code goes here
 };
 ```